microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Recommended API design patterns

 The guidelines in previous sections provide a brief overview and a quick start for Microsoft Graph API developers.
-For a more detailed dive into a specific topic, you can explore [additional articles](./articles/) or learn more about modeling patterns with the Microsoft Graph patterns listed in the following table.
+For a more detailed dive into a specific topic, you can explore [additional articles](./articles/) or learn more about [modeling patterns with the Microsoft Graph](./patterns/) listed in the following table.

 | Pattern                                          | Description                                                                |
 |--------------------------------------------------|----------------------------------------------------------------------------|